AdmiralXy/postgresql-docker-compose/README.md

 ### About

-This project contains a simple PostgreSQL image for educational purposes.
+This project contains a simple run of a PostgreSQL image with docker-compose for educational purposes

 ### Stack: